Design Code used in Alterations

 A vessel originally designed to Section VIII-1, 1995 Edition is being modified with the addition of new nozzles.
 This vessel is already in service and CRN registered.
 The alteration also needs CRN registration before the work can proceed.

 The 1995 VIII-1 edition is no longer in print, but the factor of safety used to calculate the stress values has only changed once in recent times.
 In the 1999 Addenda to the 1998 Edition, ASME changed the factor of safety from 4 times to 3.5 times, increasing the allowable stress values.
-In our office we use the stress values from our copy of the 1986 VIII-1 code book to represent pre 1999.

 The alteration calculation set only covers the new nozzles.
 However, shell calculations are also required to run the nozzles, so they are also included.
 We have a variety of current code design programs to choose from based on current code rules.
 All offer some way of either lowering the allowed stresses or increasing the factor of safety to match the 1995 values.
 These programs use current code rules for items like slip on flange weld sizes and custom flange flexibility.
 The rest of the vessel would not pass these recently updated rules, but that is outside the scope of alteration.
 The original calculation set still covers the rest of the vessel.

 There have been small changes in allowable stresses for some materials from edition to edition not related to the 1999 change in factor of safety.
-For critical applications photocopies of out of print code books can be purchased from National Board.
+For critical applications, photocopies of out-of-print code books can be purchased from National Board.
 For example, our copy of the 1971 VIII-1 code cost $591.
 Order Department: The National Board of Boiler & Pressure Vessel Inspectors, 1055 Crupper Ave., Columbus, OH 43229, P: (614)888-2463, F: (614)847-1147 [email protected]

 When the factor of safety on material tension strength was reduced from 4x to 3.5x in 1999, the hydro test pressure was also reduced from 1.5x to 1.3x to provide the same factor of safety during testing.
-An alteration of a pre-1999 vessel needs to be registered with a 1.5x hydrotest, but the Authorized Inspector on site often reduces it to 1.3x at time of test.
+An alteration of a pre-1999 vessel needs to be registered with a 1.5x hydrotest, but the Authorized Inspector often reduces it to 1.3x at time of test.